Create an online booking system for salon

-In order to follow the steps in this tutorial, you need to set up your free SuperSaaS account.
-You only need a valid email address to claim your free account.
-Log in to your account to reach your Dashboard.
+In order to follow the steps in this tutorial, you need to create an account.
+It’s free and all you need is a valid email address.
+After you’ve created an account log in to reach your Dashboard.

-A resource schedule (which allows people to book one-to-one time with a particular resource i.e. the staff member) is the ideal schedule for scheduling each staff member’s time so that they do not have two appointments that overlap.
+A resource schedule (which allows people to book one-to-one time with a particular resource i.e. the staff member) is the schedule type to use for scheduling each staff member’s time to ensure they cannot have two appointments that overlap.
 In this tutorial, we will create individual resource schedule for each staff member and later connect them into one service schedule for your customers to book multiple services offered by your salon.

 Select the Type of Schedule